romelperez/react-app-example/app1/docs/spec/terms-and-conditions.md

 # Terms and conditions

-- Should display information about the terms and conditions of the website
+- Should display information about the project terms and conditions
-- TODO: